NYU-RTS/rag-forc-2025/presentation/slides.md

 <br>
 <br>

-Retreival Augmented Generation is a technique to inject custom context to prompts when invoking an LLM.
+Retrieval Augmented Generation is a technique to inject custom context to prompts when invoking an LLM.
 LLMs may be able to answer questions based on their training data, but the training data is frozen before the LLM is released for general use.

 <br>